Heads Will Roll (podcast)

 Heads Will Roll is a fantasy podcast produced by Audible and Broadway Video and starring Kate McKinnon and her sister Emily Lynne.

 Background

 The show is a 10 episode scripted comedy and fantasy podcast that debuted on May 2, 2019.
+A second season with additional episodes was released on June 6, 2026 under the name Heads Will Roll: Heir Apparent.
 The show was produced by Audible and Broadway Video.
 Most of the cast is made up of Saturday Night Live alumni.
 The show is "halfway between an audiobook and a podcast".
 The show stars Kate McKinnon and her sister Emily Lynne.
 The cast includes Peter Dinklage.
 The show also features songs performed by Audra McDonald.
 AudioFile Magazine speculated whether the show might have a sequel.
 The role of the evil queen was inspired by one of Vanessa Redgrave's roles.

 Synopsis

 The show centers upon Queen Mortuana, a self-centered evil queen and her raven sidekick, JoJo as they try to navigate relationships, ennui, and fame amidst a peasant uprising.
 As the series progresses Mortuana confesses that she never wanted to become an evil queen while JoJo continuously seeks for a way to break the curse that leaves her in the form of a raven.
 The series ends with JoJo sacrificing her chance at becoming human once again in order to save Mortuana from being put to death by peasants.
 For her part, Mortuana willingly giving up the throne to become a candlemaker.
 The two settle in to live together in a humble cottage, only for them to quickly succumb to tedium as Mortuana vows to regain her throne and JoJo will once again seek out a way to break her curse.